shapeintheglass/DanielleRandomizer/modinfo.md

 [img]https://imgur.com/QmNBYpL.jpg[/img]

 Report issues and/or feature requests to[url=https://reddit.com/u/shape_in_the_glass]/u/Shape_in_the_Glass[/url]﻿ or [url=https://www.reddit.com/user/Tsundereployer/]/u/Tsundereployer[/url]﻿, or leave a post here.

+We now have a [url=https://discord.gg/MNGZjucxDE]Discord server[/url]!
+Feel free to join to discuss the randomizer, provide suggestions, give bug reports, leave any kind of feedback, etc.

 Source code can be found on [url=https://github.com/shapeintheglass/DanielleRandomizer]GitHub[/url]﻿.